Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

-\begin{remark} \normalfont \begin{enumerate} \item In Case~1, $\gamma+\xi$ is a cycle in $K$ which disappears in $q(K)$. \item In Case~2 $q(\gamma)$ lifts uniquely (up to translation) to $\gamma+\xi$ in $K$. \item In Case~3 neither $\gamma+\xi$ nor $q(\gamma)$ is a non-trivial cycle, but often a sum of these chains corresponds to a cycle in Case~1, or conversely $\gamma+\xi$ can be written as a sum of chains from Case~4. \item In Case~4 we gain a \textit{toroidal cycle} in $q(K)$.
-The lift of $q(\gamma)$ is an unbounded class of $k$-chains $\bigcup_{\mathbf{t}\in T}\mathbf{t}(\gamma+\xi)$ which span the periodic structure of $K$. \end{enumerate} See Figure~\ref{fig:four-cases} for an illustration of each case for a periodic graph. \end{remark}
+Note that in Case~1, $\gamma$ is a cycle in $C_\bullet(K)$ which disappears in $C_\bullet(q(K))$ while in Case~4 we have gained a cycle in $C_\bullet(q(K))$ from a non-cycle in $C_\bullet(K)$.
+This captures the basic obstruction to determining the homology of $K$ from the homology of $q(K)$, without the additional information provided by the weights.

-$\ker(q_0)\leq Z_0(K)=C_0(K)$ since the boundary map is trivial in dimension $0$, so the $0$-cycles of periodic graphs and their quotient spaces will all satisfy Cases~1 and 2 of Lemma~\ref{lem:four-cases}.
-The canonical basis (the set of vertices) will all satisfy Case~2, and the first part of Theorem~\ref{thm:graph} essentially determines when a $0$-cycle satisfying Case~1 is also a boundary.
-Theorem~\ref{thm:graph} also helps us to distinguish between cases in dimension $1$. $1$-cycles of zero weight exactly correspond to Case~2, those of non-zero weight exactly correspond to Case~4, taking the alternating sum of lifts of Case~4 gives Case~3 and the lift of commutators of Case~4 allows us to recover Case~1 despite the cycles being trivial when projected onto the quotient.

-For higher dimension, without a ``weighted quotient space'' of sorts, we have no analogous tool to recover the homology of $K$ from $q(K)$ and distinguish between cycles in $q(K)$ satisfying Case~2 and Case~4, nor to recover cycles in $K$ satisfying Case~1.
-Lemma~\ref{lem:four-cases} also does not describe the full picture when it comes to recovering the homology of $K$.
-It is somewhat more difficult to simultaneously uncouple cycles and boundaries from the quotient map as well as each other -- in fact there are seven cases of note where we cannot distinguish between cycles, boundaries and non-cycles of $K$ from our analysis of $q(K)$.
+Since the boundary map is trivial in degree-$0$, $\ker(q_0)\leq Z_0(K)=C_0(K)$, the $0$-cycles of periodic cell-complexes all satisfy Cases~1 and~2 of Lemma~\ref{lem:four-cases}.
+In the case of a periodic graph, Theorem~\ref{thm:graphH0} essentially determines when a $0$-cycle satisfying Case~1 is also a boundary.
+Theorem~\ref{thm:graphH1} also helps us to distinguish between the four cases in degree-$1$ homology.
+A $1$-cycle in $Z_1(q(K))$ of zero weight exactly corresponds to Case~2, those of non-zero weight exactly correspond to Case~4.
+There are no $2$-simplices in a periodic graph, so this entirely defines the degree-$1$ homology.
+For higher dimension, without a well-defined ``weighted quotient space'', we have no analogous tool to recover the homology of $K$ from $q(K)$ and distinguish between cycles in $q(K)$ satisfying Case~2 and Case~4, nor to recover cycles in $K$ satisfying Case~1.